adrianobellia/pwd_keeper/README.md

 ## The Meaning of Cryptography

 Cryptography, often understood merely as a technology, has a deeper meaning.
-It represents trust and protection of our digital communications.
+It represents trust and the protection of our digital communications.
 At the core of Password Keeper, cryptography is a tool to ensure that your privacy is secure.

 ## Control of Your Information